steelbear/BuildScript/README.md

 Describe later.

 ## Language Specification
-The specification is available at [here](Specification.md)(Korean only available.
+The specification is available at [here](Documents/Index.md)(Only Korean version is available now.
 Specification translated into English will be added later.). *Not written completely.

 ## License
 BuildScript is licensed under the [The Unlicense](http://unlicense.org).
 You can use this code without restrictions.